 ROYAL LYTHAM ST ANNES - 17 POINTS

-I'm very lucky in that I have played all but one of the current Open rota.
+I'm very lucky in that I have played every course on the current Open rota.
 And one of them has to be my least favourite.
 Step forward Royal Lytham.
 Don't get me wrong, of course there is a lot to warrant a trip - it has great memories (it was Seve's playground in 1979 and 1988) and the course was fantastically presented but it just didn't give me nearly as much pleasure as a Birkdale, a St George's, a Turnberry or a St Andrews.

 Now partly this is because it is a tough test, too tough for most amateur golfers I suspect.
 We played it one a rather overcast and wet June's day which probably didn't help but it really did feel like a bit of a slog.
 Carnoustie feels like a slog too and is probably my second least favourite Open course yet you can appreciate there why some think it is a great, something I felt hard pushed to do at Lytham.